 By the way, do not forget to follow the instructions before applying the sealant.

 Now you have your sealant, you have to first test it on your gutters.
 You need to make sure that it seals your gutter well.
-So, take the time to do a small trial.
+So, take the time to do a small trial before you engage in repairing the leaking gutter.

 Step 4 – Second Clean of The Gutters